brandonbohrer/SkiResortTycoon_V2/README.md

 - ✅ Complete Mountain component with terrain generation and validation
 - ✅ Advanced Guest system with AI and satisfaction tracking
 - ✅ Comprehensive Financial system with loans and dynamic pricing
-- ✅ Modern JavaFX graphics with isometric rendering
+- ✅ Professional Swing GUI with isometric rendering
-- ✅ Professional camera system with smooth controls
+- ✅ Advanced camera system with smooth controls
-- ✅ Comprehensive test suite (65 test cases)
+- ✅ Comprehensive test suite (59 test cases)
 - ✅ Multiple demo applications showcasing features
 - ✅ ASCII rendering for debugging and console use
+- ✅ Clean architecture with no redundancy

 ### Upcoming v1.1.0
 - 🚧 Enhanced UI menus and construction interfaces